4W4I5/Semester-8-Notes/AML/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - ### **Bias**
 	- Difference between predicted and actual values.
-	- High bias → underfitting (oversimplified models).
+	- High bias -> underfitting (oversimplified models).
+	- Low bias -> makes fewer assumptions, captures complex patterns in data
 - ### **Variance**
 	- Model sensitivity to small fluctuations in training data.
-	- High variance → overfitting (too complex models).
+	- High variance -> overfitting (too complex models).
+	- Low variance -> more stable, generalizes well to unseen data
 - ### **Bias-Variance Tradeoff**
 	- **High Bias, Low Variance** : Underfits data (e.g., linear regression).
 	- **Low Bias, High Variance** : Overfits data (e.g., deep decision trees).
 	- **Goal** : Find a balance where the model generalizes well to unseen data.
+		- A model must be low bias enough to capture complex data patterns but in moderation as to not overfit the training data
+			- Both variance and bias must be low.
+Set bias to a high enough point where variance is not too high

 ---